jhlchan/www/python/pyscript/demo/demo11.md

         row += str(x).zfill(m) + ' '
     print(row + ' X\n')

-# make a move on the board, at (x,y) by player
+# make a move (x,y) on the board by player
+# board in arg is a deepcopy of global board
-def MakeMove(board, x, y, player): # assuming valid move
+def MakeMove(board, move, player):
-    total = 0 # total number of opponent pieces taken board[y][x] = player
+    x, y = move  # assuming valid move total = 0 # total number of opponent pieces taken board[y][x] = player
     for d in range(8): # 8 directions